co-goods/research/tags/antirival.md

 - Increasing returns to adoption in cooperative systems

 ## Notes
-The antirival concept is particularly relevant for understanding how co-created physical products might exhibit [[network-effects]], especially when they incorporate digital components or are part of networked production and consumption systems.
+The antirival concept is particularly relevant for understanding how co-created physical products might exhibit [[network-effects|network effects]], especially when they incorporate digital components or are part of networked production and consumption systems.

-This concept was first formalized by [[F. Xavier Olleros]] in his 2018 paper on the [[sharing-economy]].
+This concept was first formalized by [[f-xavier-olleros|F. Xavier Olleros]] in his 2018 paper on the [[sharing-economy|sharing economy]].
 The relationship between antirival goods and [[commons]] theory offers insights into sustainable resource management at scale.

 ---
 *Template Version: 1*